 With so many perks to enjoy, it almost looks too good to be true.
 For the sake of objectivity, we need to inform our readers of the possible drawbacks.

 The drawbacks of using blockchain for invoice factoring

 Most of the hurdles with implementing blockchain in factoring solutions stem from two sources:

 - Lack of common standards.
 To fully unlock the power of blockchain across the factoring industry, universal standards must be adopted.
 This will boost interoperability, allowing B2B payments and data exchange on a much larger scale.
 However, the solutions that can be built today will meet the demands of most MFIs and SMEs with extended supply chains.

 - Failure to properly implement the technology.
 Creating blockchain-based factoring solutions requires relevant expertise both in blockchain and fintech.
 Otherwise, you risk paying for a product that will formally use the tech but won’t create any added value.

 Which brings us to our next point.
 What do you need to focus on when building a solution for invoice factoring with blockchain?

 On the way toward your blockchain factoring solution

-So you’ve weighed the pros and cons and made your choice.
+So you’ve weighed the pros and cons and made your choice: whether to implement blockchain in the factoring industry or not.
 Now it’s time to work out the details.
 We can’t possibly cover every little nuance, but a couple of key points should be singled out.

 Importance of a vision